-As per a Brazilian study, aloe vera can improve skin hydration (41).
+As per a Brazilian study, aloe vera can improve skin hydration too (41).

 11. Improves Oral Health

 Aloe vera juice can also act as an efficient mouthwash, without any side effects (44).
-It had significantly reduced plaque and gingivitis in one study.
+In one study it had significantly reduced plaque and gingivitis.